- CAPA Analysis

 - HNA Development Building, 29 Hixiu Road,

 - Domestic | International

 Rossiya - Russian Airlines

 Hainan Airlines is the leading business enterprise in the air transportation division of the HNA Group.
 The carrier is one of the largest Chinese airlines behind the "big three".
-Since 1993, in additional to its main base at Haikou Meilan International Airport, Hainan Airlines has established hubs in Beijing, Xi'an, Taiyuan, Urumqi, Guangzhou, Lanzhou, Dalian and Shenzhen, as well as an extensive network across China, and connecting Asia, Europe, America and Africa.
+Since 1993, in addition to its main base at Haikou Meilan International Airport, Hainan Airlines has established hubs in Beijing, Xi'an, Taiyuan, Urumqi, Guangzhou, Lanzhou, Dalian and Shenzhen, as well as an extensive network across China, and connections to Asia, Europe, America and Africa.
 It has opened nearly 500 domestic and international routes flying to more than 90 cities.
 The carrier operates both scheduled and charter services.

 Location of Hainan Airlines main hub (Beijing Capital International Airport)

 For all their success elsewhere, the Gulf carriers and Turkish Airlines are looking rather thin in China.
 This is not by their choosing.
 Emirates, Etihad, Qatar and Turkish have reached the limit of air rights and slots made available to them.